logchimp/docs/docs/config.md

 A custom configuration file must be a valid JSON file located in the root folder.

 <Alert type="warning">
-The configuration below is just an example and not recommended for production use.
+The configuration below is just an example and is not recommended for production use.
 </Alert>

-The two required options are `database` and `server` which are configurated during installation process.
+The two required options are `database` and `server`, which are configured during the installation process.

 ```json lines
 {